castorini/anserini-notebooks-afirm2020/README.md

 # anserini-notebooks-afirm2020
-Colab notebooks for AFFIRM '20
+Colab notebooks for AFIRM '20